 Also Read: Reasons You Should Choose Android Over iOS.

-Top Picks For 2025: Best Snapdragon Processors List
+Top Picks For 2026: Best Snapdragon Processors List According To AnTuTu Scores

-Here are the top 5 best Snapdragon processors that have been launched in 2025, and if you are going to buy a phone in 2025, then this list should be under your watch.
+Here are the top 5 best Snapdragon processors according to AnTuTu scores, and if you are going to buy a phone, then this list should be under your watch.

 - If the budget is less than Rs.
 15,000, then the Snapdragon 4 Series is the best.
 If you can be flexible about the budget, then you can move forward to premium series like 7 and 8 Elite.